Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - Address derivation and address verification through the shared wallet-policy interface.
 - Exact P2WSH and Taproot PSBT matching with immutable per-input spend plans.
+- Policy-derived verification of P2WSH change when a coordinator supplies the complete output derivations but omits `PSBT_OUT_WITNESS_SCRIPT`.
 - Fail-closed separation between legacy multisig and registered policy inputs.
 - Human-readable policy review derived only from the validated AST.
 - Bounded rendering for complex AND, OR, threshold, multisig, timelock,